Postmates is delivering Chipotle for free this week

 After July 15, the fee for Chipotle deliveries will be $3.99 per order.
 People who shell out the $9.99 monthly fee for a Postmates Unlimited delivery subscription will continue to get free Chipotle delivery on orders over $20.

 Chipotle and Postmates first linked up in 2015.
-Since then, Postmates has delivered one million burritos and 2 million burrito bowls.
+Since then, Postmates has delivered 1 million burritos and 2 million burrito bowls.
 The announcement is part of a larger expansion into more than 100 new cities.
 Postmates now serves 385 cities.